spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/feature-walkthroughs.md

 ## Comments

-The [Comments](/docs/scos/dev/feature-walkthroughs/{{page.version}}/comments-feature-walkthrough.html) feature allows adding multiple comments to any entity.
+The [Comments](/docs/scos/dev/feature-walkthroughs/{{page.version}}/comments-feature-walkthrough.html) feature lets you add multiple comments to any entity.
 The feature can be integrated into any page or entity of the online shop.

 ## Company Account

-The [Company Account](/docs/scos/dev/feature-walkthroughs/{{page.version}}/company-account-feature-walkthrough/company-account-feature-walkthrough.html) feature allows controlling user access to the system within an organization by configuring different permissions and roles for the company’s entities (units) and users.
+The [Company Account](/docs/scos/dev/feature-walkthroughs/{{page.version}}/company-account-feature-walkthrough/company-account-feature-walkthrough.html) feature lets you control user access to the system within an organization by configuring different permissions and roles for the company’s entities (units) and users.

 ### Company account: module relations